 YHA Central Sydney – Rawson Place

-Perhaps the largest hostel in Sydney and flagship of the Youth Hostel Association (YHA) the Rawson Place hostel is a heritage listed building about 3 minutes’ walk from Central station.
-With its rooftop pool, on-site café and spacious public areas it offers excellent value for money for any traveller.
+Perhaps the largest hostel in Sydney and flagship of the Youth Hostel Association (YHA), the Rawson Place Central YHA is a heritage-listed building about a 3-minute walk from Sydney Central Station.

 - Location – right next to Central Station and a short walk to cheap eats in China Town and Paddy’s Market

 - Some rooms have balconies

 - Cafe inside the hostel & a small supermarket next door.

 - Some say it lacks atmosphere and friendliness of a smaller hostel

 - Can be busy with school groups at certain times of the year